-Step 4.
 Partially fill the tank with the desired liquid carrier, but do not add pesticide.
 Adjust the pressure to the level that will be used during the actual spraying operation.
-Catch the output from each nozzle separately for the same length of time as determined in step 3.
-Measure the output in ounces.
-Determine the average output of all nozzles.
-The average number of ounces collected per nozzle is equivalent to sprayer output in gallons per acre.
+Catch the output from several nozzles separately for one minute.
+Average the output over nozzles.
+It is best to catch the output as ounces per minute (OPM) and then convert to gallons per minute (GPM).